Odonno/ReduxSimple/README.md

 Based on what you need, you can observe the entire state or just a part of it.

+Note that every selector is a *memoized selector* by design, which means that a next value will only be subscribed if there is a difference with the previous value.

 ### Full state

 ```csharp